FJortay/DISCO-Collective-Intelligence/README.md

 - **Artificial Intelligence**
   With capabilities in massive data analysis, process automation, and decision optimization, AI:
   - Aids in the design, development, and management of the collective system.
-  - Enhances overall system functionality and adaptability.
+  - Enhances overall system functionality and adaptability (exemple : regulate network workload (as in the DIOS system) in response to surges in activity or energy shortages).

 ---